MohitDcode/MohitDcode/README.md

 - 👋 Hi, I’m Mohit
 - 👀 I’m interested in Python, GCP, Data Engineering
-- 🌱 I’m currently learning all of the above
+- 🌱 I’m currently learning them all.
 - 💞️ I’m looking to collaborate on the same.
 - 📫 How to reach me @MohitDcode